Nat Christian

 Nat Christian is a writer, director and actor.

 Personal life

 Christian surfed, wrote poetry and took cinema studies in college.

+Christian was previously married to Cristina Christian.
+They have two daughters.
+Christian and Cristina divorced.

-He and his wife, Charlotte Christian, met in 2004 at a wedding in Stillwater, MN.
+He and his current wife, Charlotte Christian, met in 2004 at a wedding in Stillwater, MN.
 They got married in 2014 in Los Angeles.

 Career

 Christian has directed five features, including Monday Morning (2012), which he also wrote, produced, edited and co-starred (Vanguard Cinema); A socio-political drama set within the context of a Minnesota political campaign and the harsh realities of Los Angeles's homeless community, Monday Morning received a limited release at Laemmle's Music Hall.
 Due to its subject matter and graphically explicit footage, Monday Morning disturbed some while receiving praise from a number of critics.
 Because of the footage and the controversy surrounding it, the film is yet to be rated.
 Channels, which he also wrote (Vanguard Cinema).
 For Heaven's Sake (Vanguard Cinema); Club Fed (MGM DVD Cinemax, Comedy Central); "California Casanova" (MGM DVD; Cinamax) was Christian's first film which he also wrote (MGM DVD; Cinamax); and it was made when actor, Jerry Orbach (Law and Order), read the screenplay, written by Christian, and offered to play the lead role in it, which brought about the independent financing.
 700 Hill, which he wrote for Monterrey Pictures, is in active development.
 Christian has had running roles on TV's General Hospital, The Young and the Restless and Days of Our Lives, and various other roles.
 He was a recipient of a Los Angeles Drama-Logue Critics Award for outstanding performance in Naomi Court.
 Along with his other fourteen screenplays, Nat also story consulted on "The Duke" (Buena Vista).
 Nat resides in Los Angeles and Minneapolis.